craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 	- Relevant Defense (Reflex)
 	- Weapon Damage Dice (1d6)
 	- Weapon Damage Type (Slashing)
+	- Versatile (1d8)

 #### Axe
 Axes are a simple category of weapon, that spans the width of the humble hatchet and the glorious great axe.
-While an atypical weapon of war, the axe shines in the hands of a
+While an atypical weapon of war, the axe earns its place as a staple of intimidation and necessity.

+An Axe Weapon Base has the following Tags;
+	- Size (Medium)
+	- Range (Melee - 5ft)
+	- Weapon Ability (Strength)
+	- Relevant Defense (Reflex)
+	- Weapon Damage Dice (1d6)
+	- Weapon Damage Type (Slashing)

 #### Polearm
 #### Flexible